DRAMATICALLY DARK FOLIAGE WITH LIGHT PINK BLOOMS

 - Ornamental contrast to evergreen trees and shrubs

 - Hand Selected, Fresh from the Grower

 - Exposure: Full Sun/Part Shade

-The Black Lace™ European Elderberry Tree is a cool little ornamental tree with captivating deep purple (nearly black) cutleaf foliage.
-The tree bears some resemblance to the red laceleaf types of Japanese Maples, but this uncommon gem is much faster growing than Japanese Maples, and in summer it will also give you the bonus of flat clusters of pretty pink flowers, which jump out from their shadowy background.
+The Black Lace™ European Elderberry is a cool little ornamental plant with captivating deep purple (nearly black) cut leaf foliage.
+The shrub bears some resemblance to the red lace leaf types of Japanese Maples, but this uncommon gem is much faster growing than Japanese Maples, and in summer it will also give you the bonus of flat clusters of pretty pink flowers, which jump out from their shadowy background.
 In late summer, the lovely flowers become small purple-black elderberry fruits that you can turn into jam or wine.
 Better yet, leave the ripe elderberries for the neighborhood wildlife, and you’ll be entertained by the songbirds that will come to relish this special treat.